 📍 Grab FREE GOOGLE MAP of my favorite spots in Milos!

-Things to Do Solo in Milos
+Things to Do Alone in Milos

 - Visit Sarakiniko Beach!
 This beach is so special with its make up of volcanic rock resembling a Luna formation.
 Head to the beach early to beat the crowds.